Skip to Content

 Firstly, avoid putting anything into your ears to try and relieve your ear from itching, as you can increase your chances of damaging your eardrum and making the inner ear skin worse.
 Unfortunately, this also makes the urge to itch even greater.

 If your ear canal is inflamed, you may experience an allergic skin reaction in the ear.
 This might be a reaction to a new hairspray, shampoo or conditioner.
-If you suffer from seasonal allergies, like hay fever, and itching you can find antihistamines from your local pharmacy that can alleviate your symptoms.

-However, if you see any discharge from your ear or experience hearing loss, pain, or fever - contact your doctor as soon as possible.
+However, if you see any discharge from your ear or experience hearing loss, pain, or fever, contact your doctor as soon as possible.

 Preventing itchy ears

 Can you prevent itchy ears?
-Stopping putting things in your ear is a good start, such as cotton swabs which can push earwax further into your ear canal or remove the protective layer of wax in your ear.
+Stopping putting things in your ear is a good start, such as cotton swabs, which can push earwax further into your ear canal or remove the protective layer of wax in your ear.
 This can lead to more discomfort.

 Always remember to dry your ears thoroughly every time you get them wet, either in the bath, shower, sea, or pool.
-This reduces the risk of trapped moisture which can cause infections and bring on itchy ears.
+This reduces the risk of trapped moisture, which can cause infections and bring on itchy ears.

-Itching behind ears or earlobes?
+Itching behind the ears or earlobes?

-Itch behind ears or ear lobe itching due to jewellery?
-Jewellery can also cause itchy earlobes, as some people can be sensitive to allergic to certain metals.
+Itch behind the ears or ear lobe itching due to jewellery?
+Jewellery can also cause itchy earlobes, as some people can be sensitive to or allergic to certain metals.
 If you find your jewellery is itching your ears, think about switching the metals.

 Two of the main culprits of this are the nickel and cobalt content in costume jewellery.
 Both are commonly used as a base to coat and plate with silver and gold.